thex3family/thex3family-website/public/content/unlock-your-potential/principles/start-with-why/index.md

 ---
 title: Start With Why
-description: Discover why understanding the deeper purpose behind your actions fuels motivation and leads to getting the success you want.
+description: Understanding the deeper purpose behind your actions fuels motivation and leads to getting the success you want.
 lang: en
 ---